InductionProof by Induction

 Compiled library Foo makes inconsistent assumptions over

-One more tip for CoqIDE users: If you see messages like Error: Unable to locate library Basics, a likely reason is inconsistencies between compiling things within CoqIDE vs using coqc from the command line.
-This typically happens when there are two incompatible versions of coqc installed on your system (one associated with CoqIDE, and one associated with coqc from the terminal).
-The workaround for this situation is compiling using CoqIDE only (i.e. choosing "make" from the menu), and avoiding using coqc directly at all.
+library Bar check whether you have multiple installations of Rocq on your machine.
+It may be that commands (like rocq compile) that you execute in a terminal window are getting a different version of Rocq than commands executed by Proof General or CoqIDE. - One more tip for CoqIDE users: If you see messages like Error: Unable to locate library Basics, a likely reason is inconsistencies between compiling things within CoqIDE vs using rocq from the command line.
+This typically happens when there are two incompatible versions of Rocq installed on your system (one associated with CoqIDE, and one associated with rocq from the terminal).
+The workaround for this situation is compiling using CoqIDE only (i.e. choosing "make" from the menu), and avoiding using rocq directly at all.

 Proof by Induction